textpattern/textpattern.github.io/tags/image.md

 category: Tags
 published: true
 title: Image
-description: Tag that Textpattern will replace with an 'img' HTML tag matching an image uploaded via the Images administration panel.
+description: Tag that Textpattern will replace with an 'img' HTML tag matching an image uploaded via the Images panel.
 tags:
   - Image tags
 ---